Federated Ensemble-Directed Offline Reinforcement Learning: Details of Real-World Robot Experiments

 \subsection{Demonstration Data Collection}

 We train four behavior policies of varying levels of expertise using TRPO \cite{pmlr-v37-schulman15} on a custom simulator for mobile robots described in section \ref{apdx:sim}.
 The first policy is capable of waypoint navigation but collides with obstacles.
 The second policy can reach waypoints while avoiding obstacles present at one fixed position.
 The third policy has not fully generalized to avoiding obstacles at various positions.
 Finally, the fourth policy can navigate to the goal without any collision.
-We execute the behavior policies in the simulator to gather demonstration data, which we then use to train FEDORA and other baselines.
-After training, we test the learned policies in the real world on a TurtleBot to ascertain its feasibility.
-The nature of the behavior policies and the learned polciies can be seen in Fig.~\ref{fig:robot_traj}.
+We execute the behavior policies in the real-world by varying the waypoint (target location) and location of the obstacle to gather demonstration data, which we then use to train FEDORA and other baselines.
+Each client has a dataset consisting of $300$ data points collected using a single behavior policy.
+After training, we test the learned policies in the real-world on a TurtleBot to ascertain its feasibility.